eggressive/ai_data/README.md

 ### Video Game Sales Dataset (Details)

 This dataset provides global video game sales data from 1980 to 2016.
 It includes attributes such as game titles, platforms, release years, genres, publishers, and sales figures across different regions (e.g., North America, Europe, Japan, and others).
 It is useful for analyzing trends in the gaming industry, identifying popular genres, and studying the impact of platforms on sales performance.

+### Baby Names Dataset (Details)

+This dataset contains information about the popularity of baby names, specifically focusing on the name "Ruby."
+It includes attributes such as the year, gender, and the total count of babies named "Ruby."
+The dataset is useful for analyzing trends in the popularity of the name over time, calculating moving averages, and visualizing historical patterns.

 ## Usage